Cherry common part number schema

 Switch series are described as “Serie” (e.g. Serie M8), “Keymodule” (e.g. Keymodule M8), “Model” (e.g. “Model MX”) or “Technology” (e.g. “MX technology”) depending on the literature.

 Known switch series that use this schema are (at the time of writing):

 The rationale for the series designations is not known.
-MX suggests M9+1, but Cherry Germany seemed to think that M10 existed, and M11 also appears to exist.
-However, in terms of published catalogue products, M9 was seemingly followed by MX, then MY seems to have simply followed alphabetically from MX.
+MX suggests M9+1, but Cherry Germany seemed to think that M10 existed, and although part M11-0101 exists, it is not clear whether this is M1 or M11 series.
+In terms of published catalogue products, M9 was seemingly followed by MX, then MY seems to have simply followed alphabetically from MX.
 ML possibly denotes “low-profile”, with L not following alphabetically from Y.

 3: Contact design

 Contact design covers both the physical construction of the switch contact points as well as the material used.
 In most series, there is only one defined contact option and this field is simply left as “1”.
 However, M8 and M9 share the same complete contact design, and likewise share the same value sequence.